-Previous work on $\beta$-VAE for image data often adopts $\beta\!>\!1$ (with $C\!=\!0$), where the bottleneck is relatively restrictive, forcing the model to be selective and to prioritize the aspects of $\mathbf{X}$ that most improve reconstruction.
-The transmitted information typically aligns with the dominant generative factors underlying $\mathbf{X}$, since these factors explain systematic and recurring patterns in the data.
-This combination of relatively large $\beta$ and small $C$ is often effective for image data because images, although high-dimensional, usually contain substantial redundancy across input features.
-As a result, meaningful structure can often still be preserved under strong compression, and a relatively small latent capacity may suffice to capture the dominant generating factors.
-In contrast, for lower-dimensional datasets or data whose semantics are more dispersed across input features, as is often the case for low-dimensional tabular data, there is typically less redundancy and therefore less compressible information.
-Applying the same bottleneck formulation used for images may then be overly restrictive, causing substantial signal to be discarded, leading to an unduly low number of informative LDs, and degrading reconstruction quality.
-Instead, a larger capacity target $C$ together with a weaker penalty, such as $\beta < 1$, may be more appropriate.
-Such a setting allows the latent space to retain more nontrivial information from $\mathbf{X}$, thereby increasing the likelihood of recovering a subset of informative and disentangled LDs.
+We hypothesize that the relative prevalence of informative and non-informative LDs is governed jointly by $C$ and $\beta$ of T2, but also relates to the input type and characteristics of $\x$.
+Larger $C$ generally leads more informative LDs, particularly when accompanied by large $\beta$, which strongly enforces the target.
+For fixed large $C$, a small $\beta$ may yield an intermediate regime in which the separation between informative and non-informative LDs is less distinct.
+In contrast, smaller $C$ imposes a tighter bottleneck and leads to more non-informative LDs; similarly, this effect becomes stronger as $\beta$ increases.
+Previous work on $\beta$-VAE for image data often adopts relatively large $\beta$; since $C=0$ in standard $\beta$-VAE, this can be viewed as placing strong pressure toward a low-capacity information bottleneck.
+This forces the model to encode only the aspects of $\x$ that most improve reconstruction, which may work well for images as high-dimensional images often contain substantial redundancy across input features.
+In contrast, for relatively low-dimensional $\x$ or when semantics are more dispersed across $\x$, as is often the case for tabular data, there is typically less redundancy and less compressible information.
+Applying the same bottleneck setting may discard substantial signal, reduce the number of ``true informative LDs, and degrade reconstructed or synthetic data.
+Instead, a larger $C$ with an appropriately tuned $\beta$ may allow the latent space to retain more nontrivial information from $\x$.
 Our experiments in Sec.~\ref{sec:exp} provide empirical evidence in support of this claim.